garg-anuj/devTinder/homework.md

 - Push some documents using API calls from postman
 - Error Handling using try, catch

 <!-- Ep-7 Diving into the apis -->
+- js object vs JSON (difference)
+- Add the express, json middleware to your app
+- Make Your signup API dynamic to recive data  from the end user
+- User, findOne with duplicate email ids, which object return first
+- API - GET user by email
+- API - Feed API GET/feed - get all the users from the database
+- API - GET user by ID
+- Create a delete user API
+- Difference between PATCH and PUT
+- API - Update a user
+- Explore the Mongoose Documents for Model methods
+- what are option in a findOneUpdate, explore more about it
+- API - update the user with email id